-Vesna Dolničar participated at 11th ISG World Conference
+Vesna Dolničar participated in the International Society of Gerontechnology’s 11th World Conference

-Member of the Centre for Social Informatics (CSI), Assoc.
-Prof. Vesna Dolničar, PhD, participated at ISG's 11th World Conference of Gerontechnology that was held between May 7-11 in St. Petersburg (Florida, USA).
+Member of the University of Ljubljana, Faculty of Social Sciences, Centre for Social Informatics (CSI), Assoc.
+Prof. Vesna Dolničar PhD participated in the International Society of Gerontechnology’s 11th World Conference of Gerontechnology, which was held May 7–11 in St. Petersburg, Florida, USA.
 During the conference, internationally recognised experts in gerontechnology shared their knowledge and experiences through lectures, symposia, workshops, papers and posters.
-Presented topics included telemonitoring, telecare, ICT, assistive technology, inclusive design and usability, etc.
+Presented topics included telemonitoring, telecare, ICT, assistive technology, and inclusive design and usability.

-During the conference, Vesna Dolničar participated at the symposium titled »Technology, innovation and the emerging silver economy«.
-At the symposium, she presented Interreg Europe ITHACA project and the results of the self-assessment survey conducted within the project.
-Presentation was co-authored by CSI members Mojca Šetinc, Tomaž Burnik, Andraž Petrovčič, PhD and Nejc Berzelak, PhD.
+At the conference, Prof. Dolničar participated in the symposium ‘Technology, innovation and the emerging silver economy’, where she discussed the Interreg Europe ITHACA project and the results of a self-assessment survey conducted as part of the project.
+The presentation was co-authored by CSI members Mojca Šetinc, Tomaž Burnik, Andraž Petrovčič PhD and Nejc Berzelak PhD.

 Back to list of notificationsPublished: 10.
 May 2018 | Category: News